How to Use a Patient Blog to Teach Empathy in a Nursing Flipped Classroom

 This nursing flipped classroom activity will take about 20-30 minutes for discussion and care plan development.

 This nursing flipped classroom activity works best when teaching conditions with high psychosocial complications.
-Any oncology content, chronic conditions like diabetes, or long-term disease process works best when looking for a blog.
+Any oncology content, chronic conditions like diabetes, or long-term disease processes works best when looking for a blog.
 For example, patients will not blog about their cholecystectomy or tonsillectomy because it is acute and resolved in a few days.

-Clinical Option
+Variations - Clinical Option

 Using a patient blog can be a great alternative to a slow clinical day.
 I know - slow clinical days are as rare as unicorns, but you may encounter downtime depending on the unit or the census.